Professor Paul Andrew Kilmartin

-My main areas of research are fairly evenly divided between wine chemistry and applications of conducting polymers with the Biocide Toolbox programme and the Polymer Electronics Research Centre, currently involving 7 PhD and 2 MSc/BSc(hons) projects and several international visitors.
+My main areas of research are fairly evenly divided between wine chemistry and applications of conducting polymers with the Biocide Toolbox programme and the Polymer Biointerface Centre, currently involving 7 PhD and 2 MSc/BSc(hons) projects and several international visitors.
 My main scientific training is in the area of Electrochemistry, coupled with the use of a range of Chromatographic, Spectroscopic and Surface Analysis techniques.
-Several additional projects to those listed below are being undertaken in collaboration with researchers across the University of Auckland in which Electrochemical facilities are being made available, including projects on chemical sensors, organic electrosynthesis, photoelectrochemistry and development of battery materials.
+Several additional projects to those listed below are being undertaken in collaboration with researchers across the University of Auckland in which Electrochemical facilities are being made available, including projects on chemical sensors, organic electrosynthesis and photoelectrochemistry.

 - (A) Conducting polymers as chemical sensing elements.
 PEDOT and polyanilines are used as redox mediators for the determination of antioxidants in beverages, including polyphenols, ascorbic acid and SO2 in wines, grape juices, teas and milk.
-This work includes including collaborations with Dr Alexander Turke and Prof Wolf-Joachim Fischer of the Technical University of Dresden, a PhD project on the MBIE High Performance Sensors programme, and applications of voltammetric methods to monitoring patient disease status (with Assoc Prof Anthony Phillips of SBS).
+This research includes applications of voltammetric methods to monitoring patient disease status (with Assoc Prof Anthony Phillips of SBS).

 - (C) Grape tannins for biocidal applications including smart packaging.
 The antimicrobial and antioxidant properties of grape tannins extracted from winery waste are being investigated within the current 'Biocide Toolbox’ MBIE programme.
 Tannin structures are also being investigated using solid state NMR, FTIR and various chromatographic methods, and involves a collaboration with the team of Dr Andrea Versari at the University of Bologna, Italy.
 More recent work is focusing on biodegradable plastic options for food packaging, in collaboration with Prof Koro de la Caba of the University of the Basque Country, Spain.